MelchiorDahrk/Expedition32/readme.md

 Animations do not always sync properly on MGE XE in the Rooted puzzle realm

 ## Changelog
+1.3.1
+Fixed filtering for "Assignments" topic which could break the writ quests Marked journal X32_MTMWritTwoStudents indices as finished Corrected typo in X32_DoubtWritSelf

 1.3.0
 Added MUSE interop
 Fixed some object placement in The Greenhouse